Suicide

 Our psychiatric hospital provides a safe environment for persons at risk or who have attempted or are threatening suicide.
 Our highly trained and compassionate staff includes psychiatrists, nurse practitioners, physician assistants, psychologists, social workers, chaplains and more.
 Crisis stabilization is the goal for those entering the program, followed by the development of an individualized after-care plan.

 Once the crisis has passed, we offer continuing support to help address the issues that led to suicidal thoughts or attempts.
-These include short-term intensive daily treatment on our campus as well as services through our Transition Clinic, psychiatry and medication management, outpatient counseling, individual therapy and group therapy.
+These include short-term intensive daily treatment on our campus as well as psychiatry and medication management, outpatient counseling, individual therapy and group therapy.

 If You Have Lost Someone to Suicide.